boldflight/BibleConverter/test_EPUB/output/isa.md

 [4] The chief adviser said to them, “Tell Hezekiah: ‘This is what the great king, the king of Assyria, says: “What is your source of confidence?
 [5] Your claim to have a strategy and military strength is just empty talk.
 In whom are you trusting, that you would dare to rebel against me?
 [6] Look, you must be trusting in Egypt, that splintered reed staff.
 If someone leans on it for support, it punctures his hand and wounds him.
 That is what Pharaoh king of Egypt does to all who trust in him!
-[7] Perhaps you will tell me, ‘We are trusting in the Lord our God.’
+[7] Perhaps you will tell me, ‘We are trusting in the **Lord** our God.’
 But Hezekiah is the one who eliminated his high places and altars and then told the people of Judah and Jerusalem, ‘You must worship at this altar.’
 [8] Now make a deal with my master the king of Assyria, and I will give you 2,000 horses, provided you can find enough riders for them.
 [9] Certainly you will not refuse one of my master’s minor officials and trust in Egypt for chariots and horsemen.
-[10] Furthermore it was by the command of the Lord that I marched up against this land to destroy it.
-The Lord told me, ‘March up against this land and destroy it!’”’”
+[10] Furthermore it was by the command of the **Lord** that I marched up against this land to destroy it.
+The **Lord** told me, ‘March up against this land and destroy it!’”’”
 [11] Eliakim, Shebna, and Joah said to the chief adviser, “Speak to your servants in Aramaic, for we understand it.
 Don’t speak with us in the Judahite dialect in the hearing of the people who are on the wall.”
 [12] But the chief adviser said, “My master did not send me to speak these words only to your master and to you.
 His message is also for the men who sit on the wall, for they will eat their own excrement and drink their own urine along with you!”
 [13] The chief adviser then stood there and called out loudly in the Judahite dialect, “Listen to the message of the great king, the king of Assyria.
 [14] This is what the king says: ‘Don’t let Hezekiah mislead you, for he is not able to rescue you!
-[15] Don’t let Hezekiah talk you into trusting in the Lord by saying, “The Lord will certainly rescue us; this city will not be handed over to the king of Assyria.”
+[15] Don’t let Hezekiah talk you into trusting in the **Lord** by saying, “The **Lord** will certainly rescue us; this city will not be handed over to the king of Assyria.”
 [16] Don’t listen to Hezekiah!’
 For this is what the king of Assyria says, ‘Send me a token of your submission and surrender to me.
 Then each of you may eat from his own vine and fig tree and drink water from his own cistern, [17] until I come and take you to a land just like your own—a land of grain and new wine, a land of bread and vineyards.
-[18] Hezekiah is misleading you when he says, “The Lord will rescue us.”
+[18] Hezekiah is misleading you when he says, “The **Lord** will rescue us.”
 Have any of the gods of the nations rescued their lands from the power of the king of Assyria?
 [19] Where are the gods of Hamath and Arpad?
 Where are the gods of Sepharvaim?
 Indeed, did any gods rescue Samaria from my power?
 [20] Who among all the gods of these lands have rescued their lands from my power?
-So how can the Lord rescue Jerusalem from my power?’”
+So how can the **Lord** rescue Jerusalem from my power?’”
 [21] They were silent and did not respond, for the king had ordered, “Don’t respond to him.”
 [22] Eliakim son of Hilkiah, the palace supervisor, accompanied by Shebna the scribe and Joah son of Asaph, the secretary, went to Hezekiah with their clothes torn and reported to him what the chief adviser had said.

 ## Chapter 37

-[1] When King Hezekiah heard this, he tore his clothes, put on sackcloth, and went to the Lord’s temple.
+[1] When King Hezekiah heard this, he tore his clothes, put on sackcloth, and went to the **Lord**’s temple.
 [2] Eliakim the palace supervisor, Shebna the scribe, and the leading priests, clothed in sackcloth, sent this message to the prophet Isaiah son of Amoz:
 [3] “This is what Hezekiah says: ‘This is a day of distress, insults, and humiliation, as when a baby is ready to leave the birth canal, but the mother lacks the strength to push it through.
-[4] Perhaps the Lord your God will hear all these things the chief adviser has spoken on behalf of his master, the king of Assyria, who sent him to taunt the living God.
-When the Lord your God hears, perhaps he will punish him for the things he has said.
+[4] Perhaps the **Lord** your God will hear all these things the chief adviser has spoken on behalf of his master, the king of Assyria, who sent him to taunt the living God.
+When the **Lord** your God hears, perhaps he will punish him for the things he has said.
 So pray for this remnant that remains.’”
 [5] When King Hezekiah’s servants came to Isaiah,
-[6] Isaiah said to them, “Tell your master this: ‘This is what the Lord has said: “Don’t be afraid because of the things you have heard—these insults the king of Assyria’s servants have hurled against me.
+[6] Isaiah said to them, “Tell your master this: ‘This is what the **Lord** has said: “Don’t be afraid because of the things you have heard—these insults the king of Assyria’s servants have hurled against me.
 [7] Look, I will take control of his mind; he will receive a report and return to his own land.
 I will cut him down with a sword in his own land.”’”
 [8] When the chief adviser heard the king of Assyria had departed from Lachish, he left and went to Libnah, where the king was campaigning.
 [9] The king heard that King Tirhakah of Ethiopia was marching out to fight him.
 He again sent messengers to Hezekiah, ordering them: